This blog sets out the key legislative and case law decisions expected in 2022 and beyond and will be regularly updated throughout 2022.

 Minimum service requirement during rail strikes

 The same timescale applies to the UK Government's intention to require a minimum level of service during strike action to ensure that the public are not disproportionately affected by rail strikes.
 Any strike which does not meet the minimum service requirement will be unlawful.
 Injunctions/interdicts or damages will be able to be sought against unions.
+One of the pledges made by Liz Truss during her campaign to be elected leader of the Conservative Party was to extend this service requirement to critical national infrastructure although it is not yet clear exactly what this covers.

 A UK Government response to the consultation on Transparency in supply chains, which proposed changes to the Modern Slavery Act, was published in September 2020.
 Amongst a number of other proposals, the Government response includes legislating on the content of statements, introducing a single reporting deadline (30 September each year) and requiring organisations to publish their statements on a UK Government website.
 The legislative changes will be made when parliamentary time allows.